 There are several movie theaters in and around Wilmington and Wrightsville Beach, and the region is also distinctive for its exceptional arts and culture scene which attracts performers from all over the world.
 There are a dozen or smaller stages and venues where matinees and evening performances are regularly available, and newcomers to the Cape Fear arts scene will want to look for upcoming shows at the impressive Thalian Hall Center for the Performing Arts as well.
-Located in downtown Wilmington, this impressive opera house was built in the 1850s, and has been hosting a wealth of productions ever since, from afternoon children’s shows to world renowned ballet companies and theater troupes.
+Located in Downtown Wilmington, NC, this impressive opera house was built in the 1850s, and has been hosting a wealth of productions ever since, from afternoon children’s shows to world renowned ballet companies and theater troupes.
 Use a rainy day as an excuse to catch a matinee, a summer blockbuster, or a show or live performance at any of the region’s many venues, and discover why this region is celebrated for its vibrant arts and theater scene.

 Wine and Dine